 13. Act out the Nativity

-Every Christmas Eve, after our special dinner, my kids act out the nativity as an adult reads the story out of Luke 2.
-The kids dress up as mary, joseph, donkey etc. I love this tradition!
+Every Christmas Eve my kids act out the nativity as an adult reads the story out of Luke 2.
+The kids dress up as Mary, Joseph, The Wise Men, etc.

 14. Make a Ginger Bread House